-NURSG 470L COMMUNITY/ PUBLIC HEALTH NURSING I PRACTICUM
+COMMUNITY/ PUBLIC HEALTH NURSING I PRACTICUM

-Students use the 45-hour clinical practicum to develop relationships within an agency, to cultivate partnerships within a community, to complete an organizational assessment and to begin a comprehensive assessment of a community.
+Students use the 45-hour clinical practicum to develop relationships within an agency, to cultivate partnerships within a community, and to complete a comprehensive assessment of a community.
 This course is face-to-face.

-NURSG 472 COMMUNITY/ PUBLIC HEALTH NURSING II
+COMMUNITY/ PUBLIC HEALTH NURSING II (1 UNIT)

-This course focuses on principles of epidemiology.
-Students learn to assess, promote and maintain the health of communities.
-Organizational and community assessments are refined and used to increase awareness of available resources.
+This course focuses on evidence-based practice in public health.
+Principles of epidemiology are introduced.
+Community assessments are completed and used to increase awareness of available and underutilized resources.
 The concept of community resilience is explored in relation to planning and organizing community health initiatives.
 The course culminates in an evidence-based plan for improving the health of a community.
 This is a blended course with required face-to-face and online components.

-NURSG 472L COMMUNITY/ PUBLIC HEALTH NURSING II PRACTICUM
+COMMUNITY/ PUBLIC HEALTH NURSING II PRACTICUM